 5. Hocus Pocus & The All New Sequel

 The book’s first part is the complete Hocus Pocus story that we all know and love.
 The second part of this book, the sequel part, follows Max and Alison’s child named Poppy, and they, for some reason, still live in Salem, Massachusetts.
-However, this horrible thing happened to them when they were in high school and decided to raise a child there.
+However, this horrible thing happened to them in high school, and they decided to raise a child there.
 So Poppy is in high school, and her father is Max, one of the teachers in school.

-Max is sitting in his history class, and it’s the teacher retelling this story of the Sanderson sisters.
-Max is Poppy’s history teacher, and he refuses to tell the story of the Sanders and sisters.
-Poppy is very well aware of her parents’ many years ago.
+Max is sitting in his history class, and the teacher retells the story of the Sanderson sisters.
+Max is Poppy’s history teacher, and he refuses to tell the story of the Sanders sisters.
+Poppy was very well aware of her parents many years ago.
 The Sanderson sisters come back to this story.
 Like Kingdom Of The Wicked, It’s a wacky fantasy, and there has to be some love interest.

 If it’s a lead woman character, she has to be a feminist.
 But she also has to have one love interest, which has to be a white male.
 Those are the archetype things that we’ve been following.
 It’s pretty clear within the first couple of pages that Poppy, their daughter Max, and Alison’s daughter are gay.
-She’s in high school, and her best friend is black, and she’s in love with her friend, who is also black.
-There is a lot of like odes to the original story.
-At the end of the sequel, there are hints at some more stories left untold.
+She’s in high school, her best friend is black, and she’s in love with her friend, who is also black.
+There are a lot of like odes to the original story.
+At the end of the sequel, there are hints at some more untold stories.

 Author: A. W. Jantha